RHEcosystemAppEng/schema-pusher/.github/README.md

 -d src/test/resources/com/redhat/schema/pusher/avro/schemas/
 ```

-> Note the for the java app, the *topic_record* strategy is the default one used if none specified.
+> Note that for the java app, the *topic_record* strategy is the default one used if none is specified.

 For help: